-- On weekdays, students may only return to the boarding houses after the end of the college day.
-There will be refreshments available and free time until study takes place (after the evening meal) from 7.45pm until 9.25pm. - Students go to the evening meal at 6.00pm in the college dining room. - After college finishes and after study, students are encouraged to take part in the organised activities provided.
+- On weekdays, students may only return to the boarding houses after the end of the college day. - Students go to the evening meal at 17:30 in the college dining room. - After college finishes and after study, students are encouraged to take part in the organised activities provided.
 Students can also socialise in the common room, or continue their studies. - Bedtimes are important.
-Students must ensure that nothing is done that will prevent themselves or others from getting a good night's rest. - In the morning, students get up and go for breakfast in the dining room. - The school day starts at 8.30am and depending on the day of the week, students attend assembly or tutor time. - There will be a trip to somewhere of interest outside the boarding house organised every other weekend.
-Activities will often leave in the late morning and not return until the early evening. - If there is no trip off campus (every other weekend) after breakfast, there will be activities arranged by the duty member of staff; these are indicated on the students' day board. - There are also things that students can do during the day in boarding and access to the fitness centre and sports hall will be available. - Sundays are more relaxed with brunch also being served later at 11.00am.
-Students attend church every other Sunday unless they are exempt on religious grounds, in which case they are in the care of the duty staff in Hopewell House.
+Students must ensure that nothing is done that will prevent themselves or others from getting a good night's rest. - In the morning, students get up and go for breakfast in the dining room. - The school day starts at 08:30 and depending on the day of the week, students attend assembly or tutor time. - There will be a trip to somewhere of interest outside the boarding house organised every other Sunday.
+Activities will often leave in the late morning and not return until the early evening. - There are also things that students can do during the day in boarding houses; access to the fitness centre and sports hall will be available. - Sundays are more relaxed, with brunch being served later at 11:00.

-36. School Timetable
+31. Sample School Timetable